 (Book 1: Lights, Captura, Action)

-Of course, Ravi didn’t like this course of action one bit.
+Of course, Ravi didn’t like this course of action.
+Not one bit.
 As much as he knew it was their best option, he couldn’t see it as anything but a trap.
 Still, he pushed the cart on.
-Subro seemed far more carefree, leading the way almost at a jog.
+Subro seemed far less concerned, leading the way almost at a jog.

-At length, they arrived at the meeting spot – a medium-sized dhaba in a pretty nondescript part of town.
-The streets were mostly empty and though it wasn’t very late, the lights in the residential building opposite the eatery were already going out.
+At length, they arrived at the meeting spot—a medium-sized dhaba in a nondescript part of town.
+The streets here were deserted and the lights in the residential buildings opposite the eatery were already going out.

 ‘I’ll grab us something,’ Subro said.